PrtHub/artifact-ui/README.md

-## UI Canvas
+## Artifact UI

-UI Canvas is a component library that provides a modern and accessible design system for building beautiful and performant web applications.
+Artifact UI is a component library that provides a modern and accessible design system for building beautiful and performant web applications.

 ![Hero Image](image.png)

 ## Documentation

-Visit https://uicanvas.vercel.app/docs to view the documentation.
+Visit https://artifact-ui.vercel.app/docs to view the documentation.

 ## Contributing